Boran/webfact-make/README.md

 The Webfactory provides a UI to interface to the Docker API, allowing operations on containers/images.
 It aims to streamline dev and operations for Drupal websites.
 See also https://github.com/Boran/webfact

-The Webfactory consists of several modules: webfact (main logic), webfact_content_types (features/views), webfact-make (build/install), webfact_theme (styling), webfactapi (optional remote control) and webfactory (deprecated: full site install)
+The Webfactory consists of several modules: webfact (main logic), webfact_content_types (features/views), webfact-make (build/install), webfact_theme (styling), webfactapi (optional remote control).

 You need:
-  Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later Container for the webfactory (e.g. the drupal lamp "boran/drupal" container) THe webfact modules listed above.
+  Docker server (e.g. Ubuntu 14.04) with docker 1.7 or later Container for the webfactory (e.g. the "boran/drupal" container) THe webfact modules listed above.
   Some Drupal contrib modules and the Bootstrap theme.

-Installation: Vagrant
+Installation: Vagrant (easiest)
 ---------------------
-See the vagrant.md document for an automated install of a local VM with docker+webfacory.
+See the vagrant.md document for an automated install of a local VM with docker+webfactory.
+This is the recommended way to get going initially.

 Installation: using a drush makefile and the boran/drupal image